BREAKING

 their calls, they can't stand this loss of control,

-so they flip-flop between craving you and despising you.
+so they flip-flop between "wanting" you and despising

-The Borderline will try every tactic and trick in the book, to get
+Borderline will try every tactic and trick in the book, to get you

-you to respond--the most painful one being, when they threaten;
+to respond~ the most painful one being, when they've threatened;

-the Fat Lady sings--and if it is, you're one lucky
+if it is, you're one lucky son of a gun!

 The